top of page

 Important note

 Whilst these terms are reviewed periodically, they are our only official hire terms and therefore supersede any previous versions for all future events.
 Our terms are no longer sent separately via email except upon request.
-A confirmation of your event details will be emailed following your booking form being received.
+A confirmation of your event details will be emailed following your booking form being confirmed.
 These terms also override any previous agreements and supersede any prior available information, terms, competitions, promotions or other content available via the internet or previously received by the customer from Love Candy Floss.
 In the event of any claims or complaints, this webpage will be the overriding factor and no historic indemnity claims based on previously available documentation will be considered acceptable

-Any booking WHETHER CONFIRMED VERBALLY, ELECTRONICALLY OR IN WRITING will be a legally binding contract subject to the following non-negotiable terms and conditions of booking:
+Any booking WHETHER CONFIRMED VERBALLY, ELECTRONICALLY OR IN WRITING will be a legally binding contract subject to the following non-negotiable terms and conditions of booking.

-2. Confirming the booking
+Confirming the Booking

 2.2 The fact that the Contract has not been signed or returned is not sufficient to invalidate the booking or acceptance of these terms.